 METHOD:

-Carefully wash the lemons under cool running water and pat dry.
-Cut the lemons in half crosswise and juice them, reserving the juice.
-Using a spoon, scrape the pulp and seeds from the halves and discard.
-Using a sharp knife, slice the peels 1/8 inch thick.
+Wash the lemons thoroughly under cool running water and pat dry.
+Cut each lemon in half crosswise and juice them, straining and reserving the juice.
+Scoop out the pulp and seeds with a spoon and discard.
+Using a sharp knife, slice the peels into thin strips, about 1/8 inch wide.

-In a large, heavy saucepan, cover the lemon peel strips with 2 quarts of cold water and bring to a boil; boil for 1 minute.
-Drain the peel and rinse under cold running water.
-Blanch two more times with fresh water; the final time, drain the water from the peel but do not rinse them.
+Place the sliced peels into a large, heavy saucepan with 2 quarts of cold water.
+Bring to a boil and cook for 1 minute.
+Drain and rinse under cold running water.
+Repeat the blanching process twice more with fresh water each time.
+After the third blanching, drain the peels but do not rinse.
+This process softens the peel and removes bitterness.

+Allow jars to cool undisturbed.
 Store in a cool, dark place for up to 1 year.
 Refrigerate after opening.
+For best flavor and texture, let jars stand at room temperature for 1–2 days before enjoying.